guardian/tools-boilerplate/README.md

 |           |── layout // Page specific or larger components
 |           └──  vendor // 3rd party styles
 └── index.html // Basic HTML structure, open for styles preview

 ```

+## Maintenance
+- If you make any style changes/additions, ensure you do it in both Less and Sass
+- This is intended to be very basic, nothing too single product focused